 A. Grapes should be consumed only at your discretion.
 They do prose a medium risk due to the acidity of the fruit.
-They can be completely fine, but this may be a fruit you want to avoid.
-They do not have the highest acid content of fruits, by any means, but can still pose a problem.
+They could be completely fine, but this may be a fruit you want to avoid.
+They do not have the highest acid content of fruits, by any means, but could still pose a problem.

 Other Most Common Questions About Acid Reflux

 Below a list of the most common questions from our readers, if you have a question, feel free to contact us, we’ll be happy to help :-)